blazegeek/blaze/doc/build-osx.md

 Running
 -------

-GeekCash is now available at `./src/blazed`
+Blaze is now available at `./src/blazed`

 Before running, it's recommended you create an RPC configuration file.